VorsinEO/NutriTrack/README.md

 2. Install dependencies: `pip install -r requirements.txt` or using Poetry
 3. Run the application: `streamlit run main.py`

+## Deploy and Host
+- after clone it, clean data csv and change in main app your kcal, prt goals.
+- go to Streamlit Community Cloud and deploy it in one minute from github
+- Dont forget export every week data for case if streamlit cloud stop your app (and data is disappear)

 ## Usage

 1. **Set Goals**: Use the sidebar to configure your daily calorie and protein goals